asadRiaz00/microservices/tutorials/sort pandas dataframe from one column.md

 })
 print(df)
 ```
-If you run this  code you will get the output as following which is not sorted
+If you run this  code you will get the output as following which is not sorted yet.

 ```
     col1  col2  col3